bashtage/arch/doc/source/univariate/forecasting.rst

 non-linear in the sense that they do not evolve using squares or residuals do not normally have analytically tractable multi-period forecasts available.

-All models suppoer three methods of forecasting:
+All models support three methods of forecasting:

   * Analytical: analytical forecasts are always available for the 1-step ahead forecast due to the structure of ARCH-type models.
 Multi-step analytical